mcittar/ethereum_dapp/README.md

-# truffle-init-webpack
-Example webpack project with Truffle.
-Includes contracts, migrations, tests, user interface and webpack build pipeline.
+# Demo Ticket Buying DApp
+Small DApp built using truffle, testrpc, web3, and react for the ethereum blockchain platform

-## Usage
+## Getting Started

-To initialize a project with this exapmple, run `truffle init webpack` inside an empty directory.

-## Building and the frontend
+To use this demo, first run `npm install` in the root directory

+Boot up your private blockchain by running `testrpc`

-1. First run `truffle compile`, then run `truffle migrate` to deploy the contracts onto your network of choice (default "development").
+Once your test network is up, run `truffle compile`, `truffle migrate` and `truffle deploy` to deploy the smart contract to the blockchain

-1. Then run `npm run dev` to build the app and serve it on http://localhost:8080
+Then run `npm run dev` to build the app and serve it on http://localhost:8080

-## Possible upgrades

-* Use the webpack hotloader to sense when contracts or javascript have been recompiled and rebuild the application.
-Contributions welcome!